 The Roederer Estate winery is nestled in Mendocino County’s cool, fog-shrouded Anderson Valley.
-As the Californian outpost of Champagne Louis Roederer, Quartet builds on centuries of fine winemaking tradition and has established a reputation as one of California’s premier sparkling wines.
+As Champagne Louis Roederer’s project in California, Quartet builds on centuries of fine winemaking tradition and has established a reputation as one of California’s premier sparkling wines.

 Jean-Claude Rouzaud, former president of Champagne Louis Roederer and sixth generation descendant of the founder, selected the 235 hectare Anderson Valley vineyard and winery site in 1982.
 He believed that estate-owned vineyards were essential to ensure top quality wine, and had searched California for ideal growing conditions for several years.
 Since 1982, the family has gradually added new vineyards to the Estate and now farms 620 acres in the Anderson Valley AVA.